BuhaiovDmytro/Database/README.md

-# Database
+# Simple local Database with json requests/responses
-Minimum local database + client

  - Support for different types of structures